riaandeklerk/teampay/README.md

 # TeamPay

-Paying for your team sports and games.
+A simple application for players to pay for the team sports games.

   - Create games
   - Google API auth/login